 Section 2: Election of Officers

-Each elected officer shall hold their position for one year, starting late in the Spring term, when yearly elections are to begin
+Each elected officer shall hold their position for one year, starting in the Spring term.
+Yearly elections are to begin

 Section 3: Officer Responsibilities